Busan South Korea Travel Guide

 Busan's public transport relies mainly on its extensive metro (subway) system and a wide-ranging bus network.

-These networks are well-integrated, with convenient connections city-wide.
+These networks are well-integrated, with convenient connections across the city.

 Single-use tickets are available.
-T-Money card is recommended for discounts and transfers.
+T-Currency card is suggested for discounts and transport.

 Metro runs from 05:00 AM to 00:00 AM.
 Buses run from early morning until late evening.